convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/types/RfqState.md

 - The `use strict` statement enables strict mode, which enforces stricter parsing and error handling rules in the code.

 3. What is the purpose of the `__createBinding`, `__setModuleDefault`, and `__importStar` functions?
 - These functions are used to create bindings between modules and to set default exports for modules, and to import all exports from a module as a single object.
-They are used to facilitate module importing and exporting.